-The Greater and Lesser Stone Forests, covering an area of 12 square kilometers (5 sq. mi.), are the main scenic areas.
+The Greater and Lesser Stone Forests, covering an area of 12 square kilometers (5 sq. mi.), is the main scenic area.
 When people say 'the Stone Forest', it always refers to the Greater and Lesser Stone Forests.
-The stones there are oddly shaped, with peaks magnificently standing erect like a forest.
+The stones there are oddly shaped, with pillars magnificently standing erect like a forest.

 As you walk through them, you will be amazed at the natural stone masterpieces and be bewitched by the intricate stone formations that are in the shapes of columns, cones, pagodas, and mushrooms, as well as animals, plants, and even human figures.
 The stones are scattered both densely and sparsely, and some look elegant while others are rugged.

-The magnificent, strange, and steep landscape creates countless sights, including Lotus Peak, Ashima Rock, Sword Peak Pond, Shilin Lake, and 'a Gleam of Sky'.
+The magnificent, strange, and sheer landscape creates countless sights, including Lotus Peak, Ashima Rock, Sword Peak Pond, Shilin Lake, and 'a Gleam of Sky'.